ManSavc/stm32f411re_with_LSM2561-Light-Intensity-Sensor-/README.md

-There I show how to read light sensor with CubeIde.Sensor have 2 work mode : Normal-Mode 100kHz and Fast-Mode 400kHz, connect VCC, GND(3.3V!) and I2C, just copy this code and you will see how this(tsl2561)sensor works.There I add a video
+There I show how to read light sensor with CubeIde.Sensor have 2 work mode : Standart-Mode 100kHz and Fast-Mode 400kHz, connect VCC, GND(3.3V!) and I2C, just copy this code and you will see how this(tsl2561)sensor works.There I add a video

 https://github.com/user-attachments/assets/2be87902-cf9e-40f7-8e1a-8b2c0973afce